reid23/PowerSystemsExperiments.jl/docs/src/running.md

 ## Notes
  - You must only use one perturbation if you want to save the results to file.
 For some reason, passing a `Vector{Perturbation}` changes something about the typing and breaks serialization.
  - if your perturbation does not occur at $$t=0.5$$, make sure to pass the `tstops` argument and include at least the time of your perturbation.
 This significantly helps numerical stability.
- - `execute_sims!` is fully parallelized, so use as many cores as you can! sometimes the REPL is limited to one thread, so I've found more success running sims from the command line and passing an explicit thread count with `julia -t 69 my_experiments.jl`
+ - `execute_sims!` is fully parallelized, so use as many cores as you can! sometimes the REPL is limited to one thread, so I've found more success running sims from the command line and passing an explicit thread count with `julia -t $(nproc) my_experiments.jl`.
     - be sure to mind your memory usage - these systems are big and therefore solving them can be costly.
     - use `tmux` so you don't have to sit there all day remoted into the server.
  - don't spend a ton of time trying to tune `ida_opts`.
 It doesn't help much.
  - mind the ratio of the time span to `dtmax`.
 The data accumulates quickly, and RAM is limited.
+If you really need very small `dtmax`, decrease the chunk size.